 Human characters should choose one of the subraces of humanity, as explained in Chapter 2 of the Living Greyhawk Gazetteer.
 Elf characters must be of the gray, high, or wood subraces.
 Dwarves may be hill or mountain dwarves.
 Gnomes must be rock gnomes.
-Halflings must be of the lightfoot variety.
-All halforcs are considered human/orc crossbreeds.
+Halflings may be lightfoot, tallfellow or deep (stout) halflings.
+All half-orcs are considered human/orc crossbreeds.